thedatabaseme/pythia/roles/pythia/README.md

   - oracle_home_dir (Default /home/{{ oracle_user }}: Home Directory of the Oracle OS User
   - local_stage_directory (Default /mnt/oracle_stage): Software Stage Directory on the Ansible Control Server
   - remote_stage_directory (Default /oracle/sources): Software Stage Directory on the Target Server.
 E.G. Patches are staged here before applying it to a RDBMS or Database
-  - local_sql_stage_directory (Default roles/pythia/files/default): Stage Directory for SQL Scripts on Ansible Control Server.
+  - local_sql_stage_directory (Default {{ role_path }}/files/default): Stage Directory for SQL Scripts on Ansible Control Server.
   - remote_sql_stage_directory (Default {{ remote_stage_directory }}/scripts): Stage Directory for SQL Scripts on Target Server.
   - oracle_version (Default 19EE): The Version of the RDBMS and Database you want to deploy or change.
 The Version String has to be existant within the RDBMS Dictionary (rdbms_dict.yml under vars folder)
   - client_version (Default 19CLNT): The Version of the Oracle Client you want to deploy.
 The Version String has to be existant within the Client Dictionary (client_dict.yml under vars folder)
   - oracle_sid (Default NULL): The SID of the Oracle Database you want to install.
 Only needed when starting the playbook with the "db" tag, for creating a Database.
+  - runinstaller_parameters (Default NULL): Additional runinstaller parameters during installation of Oracle software.
+For example "-ignoreInternalDriverError"
   - oracle_pdb_name (Default NULL): Name of the Plugable Database you want to get created during Database creation.
 Needs to be set in order to get it created.
   - space_needed_gb: Space approximately in GB for installing the RDBMS.
 Respects, that there is probably a Patch installed on top.
 OVERLOADS rdbms_dict.yml space_needed_gb.
 SHOULD NOT BE SPECIFIED WITHIN HERE.
 SHOULD BE SPECIFIED AS EXTRA VARIABLE IN PLAYBOOK CALL.
   - nls_length_semantics (Default BYTE): Oracle Parameter NLS_LENGTH_SEMANTICS, can be BYTE or CHAR.
 When set, it will be placed in the Database creation Response Files